-- User-defined symbols are restricted to three letters or digits, so they can be packed into a single 16-bit word (uLisp 1.8 removed this restriction).
+- User-defined symbols can be restricted to three letters or digits, so they can be packed into a single 16-bit word (uLisp 1.8 removed this restriction).

 - The arithmetic uses signed integers, so they will fit into a single word.

 - Every Lisp object is a two-word cell, representing either a symbol, number, or cons.

 - Garbage collection marks objects by setting the bottom bit of the leftmost word.
 This is unused because the workspace is aligned to an even number of bytes.

 In the early stages of designing the interpreter I found Nurullah Akkaya's article "A micro-manual for LISP Implemented in C" very useful .

 For the garbage collector I found Bob Nystrom's article "Baby's First Garbage Collector" useful .